henrique-coder/turbodl/README.md

 3. Commit your changes ・ `git commit -m "{commit_message}"`;
 4. Push to the branch ・ `git push origin feature/{feature_name}`;
 5. Open a pull request, describing the changes you made and wait for a review.

-### Disclaimer

-Please note that downloading copyrighted content from some services may be illegal in your country.
-This tool is designed for educational purposes only.
-Use at your own risk.